finbourne/lusid-sdk-java-preview/sdk/docs/CounterpartiesApi.md

     CounterpartiesApi apiInstance = new CounterpartiesApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the Credit Support Annex to retrieve.
     String code = "code_example"; // String | The name of the Credit Support Annex to retrieve the data for.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Credit Support Annex .
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the Credit Support Annex .
 Defaults to return the latest version if not specified. try {
       GetCreditSupportAnnexResponse result = apiInstance.getCreditSupportAnnex(scope, code, asAt);
       System.out.println(result);